-c) Rounding off figures All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dol d) Comparative figures Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+All figures shown in this annual financial report, other than a rate in the dollar. are rounded to the nearest dollar.
+Amounts are presented in Australian Dollars.

+Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.